 Axiology is the answer for anyone who loves brightly colored lip products, but can’t find alternatives to the wasteful options on the market.
 Their colors range from pink to red, purple, and orange… as bright as you can get.
 This zero waste makeup brand uses recyclable aluminum for lipstick.
 Other packaging materials are 100% compostable paper.

 Ilia claims to be a skincare-powered makeup brand.
 The brand creates products that feed the skin while boosting appearance for double benefits.
 Ilia Beauty offers a variety of products that can easily find a home in your daily essentials bag.

 Why We Recommend

 Ilia not only encourages customers to send in their Ilia Beauty packaging for recycling, but they also ask for packaging from other brands.
 So if you have empties from any other brand, Ilia will take them and recycle for you.
-Beyond their recycling offer, Ilia creates its zero -waste makeup products with certified organic ingredients.
-They make their packaging from recycled aluminium, glass and paper sourced responsibly.
-And if you’re looking for a zero-waste brand with a wide range of foundation shades, Ilia is a great place to start.
+Beyond their recycling offer, Ilia creates its zero-waste makeup products with certified organic ingredients.
+They make their packaging from recycled aluminum, glass and paper sourced responsibly.
+And if you’re looking for a zero-waste makeup brand with a wide range of foundation shades, Ilia is a great place to start.

 The brand started as a personal project, with Crissy cooking up her own makeup to support her clean lifestyle.
 Today, they’ve sold thousands of Dab Herb makeup products, helping others along their clean beauty journey.